Understanding the Least Common Multiple (LCM): A Deep Dive into Finding the LCM of 3 and 8

 Q1: What if I want to find the LCM of more than two numbers?

-A: The prime factorization method extends seamlessly to finding the LCM of more than two numbers.
+A: The prime factorization method extends naturally to finding the LCM of more than two numbers.
 You simply find the prime factorization of each number, identify the highest power of each prime factor present across all numbers, and multiply those highest powers together.

 Q2: Is there a shortcut for finding the LCM if the numbers share a common factor?